cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 A proposed timestamp is acceptable if it is *received* within a certain time window, determined by synchronous parameters.

-PBTS therefore augments the system model considered by Tendermint with *synchronous assumptions*:
+For validating timestamps, PBTS augments the system model considered by the consensus algorithm with *synchronous assumptions*:

 - **Synchronized clocks**: simultaneous clock reads at any two correct validators differ by at most `PRECISION`;